HL7/uv-lab-rep-ig/input/pagecontent/obligations.md

 * the [Repository](ActorDefinition-actor-repos-uv-lab.html) ; and
 * the [Consumer](ActorDefinition-actor-consumer-uv-lab.html)

 The first is the actor creating the report.
-This report can be send to a consumer or to a repository for report storage and sharing.
+This report can be sent to a consumer or to a repository for report storage and sharing.
 The second actor is the system maintaining a copy of the report received, to store and make it available for the consumers.
 The last actor is the system using the report received or retrieved.